hadashiA/VitalRouter/README.md

 ```

 ### 1. Define a Command
-Commands are lightweight data structures representing an event or action.
+Commands are lightweight data structures representing events or actions.

 ```csharp
 // record structs are recommended for zero-allocation messaging